 Organizational Strategy

-In an increasingly competitive marketplace for ideas and solutions, no organization can afford to just “make do.”
-A strong strategy can make the difference between success and obscurity.
-We focus first on institutional positioning – where our client stands in relation to other organizations who deliver similar services and with whom they compete for resources.
-By evaluating relative strengths and weakness, trends in the sector, competitive context and the client’s unique value proposition, we define a common-sense vision for the organization and develop strategic options.
+Although every strategic planning process is different, most share common elements.
+By evaluating relative strengths and weaknesses, trends in the sector, competitive context and the client’s unique value proposition, we define a common-sense vision for the organization and develop strategic options.
 We place particular emphasis on helping our clients include all key stakeholders in developing strategy.

 - Stakeholder research and analysis